 - A user has multiple branches.
 In one feature branch, they deleted a linked service that isn’t AKV associated (non-AKV linked services are published immediately regardless if they are in Git or not) and never merged the feature branch into the collaboration branch.

 - A user modified the Synapse or data factory using the SDK or PowerShell

 - A user moved all resources to a new branch and tried to publish for the first time.
 Linked services should be created manually when importing resources.

-- A user uploads a non-AKV linked service or an Integration Runtime JSON manually.
+- A user uploads a non-AKV linked service or an Integration Runtime JSON file manually.
 They reference that resource from another resource such as a dataset, linked service, or pipeline.
 A non-AKV linked service created through the UX is published immediately because the credentials need to be encrypted.
 If you upload a dataset referencing that linked service and try to publish, the UX will allow it because it exists in the git environment.
-It will be rejected at publish time since it does not exist in the data factory service.
+It will be rejected at publish time since it does not exist in the Synapse or data factory service.

 If the publish branch is out of sync with your collaboration branch and contains out-of-date resources despite a recent publish, you can use the solution above.

 I used to disconnect my Git configuration, make the changes in Live Mode, and reconnect Azure Dev Ops again and imported the resource to my current Branch.
 This solution makes it much easier and will safe you definitely a lot of time.

 If you haven’t yet linked your Azure Synapse Workspace to Azure Dev Ops, read how to do this in a previous Blog.